 What happens if I turn off Delivery Optimization?

-• Delivery Optimization no longer creates a local cache for storing files that are used in sharing updates with other computers.
+- Delivery Optimization no longer creates a local cache for storing files used in sharing updates with other computers and devices.

-• Your computer(s) download all updates straight from Microsoft’s servers, which means their download speed could be lower, and you no longer save on bandwidth like you do when using Delivery Optimization to download updates from other devices on your local network.
+- Your computer(s) download all updates straight from Microsoft’s servers, which means their download speed could be lower.
+You no longer save bandwidth like you do when using Delivery Optimization to download updates from other devices on your local network.

 If you’re using Windows 10, open Settings and go to Update & Security > Delivery Optimization using the steps shared in the earlier sections.
-Beneath the options for enabling Delivery Optimization, look for the Advanced options link and click or tap on it.
+Under the options for enabling Delivery Optimization, look for the Advanced options link and click or tap it.

 How to limit the bandwidth used for Delivery Optimization in Windows 11